-- Well Pico1_4 (2S/11W-18C07) is in the northern part of the Montebello Forebay.
+- Well Pico1\4 (2S/11W-18C07) is in the northern part of the Montebello Forebay.
 The upper chart on Figure C shows the water levels for this well.
 Historic water levels at this well or its predecessors have ranged from a high elevation of 164.7 feet above mean sea level in April 1944 to a low of 42.8 feet msl in December 1957.
-At the end of WY 2012/2013, groundwater levels in this well were at an elevation of 97.0 feet msl and were 17 feet lower than the previous year. - Well 1601T (2S/12W-24M08) is centrally located between the Rio Hondo and San Gabriel spreading grounds.
+At the end of WY 2014/2015, groundwater levels in this well were at an elevation of 79.0 feet msl and were 3.7 feet lower than the previous year. - Well 1601T (2S/12W-24M08) is centrally located between the Rio Hondo and San Gabriel spreading grounds.
 This well is monitored weekly to assess water levels in the middle of the forebay.
 The center chart on Figure C shows the water levels for this well.
 The historic water level high was observed in 1942 at an elevation of 137.8 feet above mean sea level, but by 1957 it had fallen 117 feet to an all-time low elevation of 20.9 feet msl due to basin over-pumping and insufficient natural recharge.
 As described above for the Los Angeles Forebay, adjudication of pumping rights and managed aquifer recharge helped restore water levels in the Montebello Forebay.
-At the end of WY 2012/2013, groundwater levels in this well were at an elevation of 72.8 feet msl and were 11 feet lower than the previous year.
-So far in the current year, water levels have continued to drop through winter because of the extremely dry year.
-As of February 2014, water levels are at an elevation of 65.8 feet msl.

-• Well 1615P (3S/12W-01A06) is located downgradient and southeast of the spreading grounds near the southern end of the Montebello Forebay.
+At the end of WY 2014/2015, groundwater levels in this well were at an elevation of 55.9 feet msl and were 4.4 feet lower than the previous year.
+So far in the current year, water levels have risen about 15 feet due to January rains and imported water for spreading being purchased by WRD. - Well 1615P (3S/12W-01A06) is located downgradient and southeast of the spreading grounds near the southern end of the Montebello Forebay.
 Water level responses in this well are typically less pronounced than the other two wells because it is further from the spreading grounds and the recharge that occurs there.
 The lower chart on Figure C shows the water level history for this well.
 The historic water level high was observed in 1947 at an elevation of 113.6 feet above mean sea level but by 1957 had dropped 102 feet to an all-time low elevation of 11.4 feet msl.
-Since then, water levels have recovered to approximately 60 feet above mean sea level.
-At the end of WY 2012/2013, groundwater levels were at an elevation of 52.9 feet msl and were 8 feet lower than the previous year.
+Since then, water levels have recovered.
+At the end of WY 2014/2015, groundwater levels were at an elevation of 43.3 feet msl and were 1.2 feet higher than the previous year.

-The average water level change throughout the entire Montebello Forebay during the previous water year was a decline of 12.7 feet.
+The average water level change throughout the entire Montebello Forebay during the previous water year was a decline of 3.9 feet due to the lack of normal rainfall from the continued drought.